mirexan/S1.5-Java-Utils/README.md

 ***Execution instructions***

 1. Open a shell terminal.
-		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise01´´´ command, where Ex01Main.java is located.
+2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise01´´´ command, re Ex01Main.java is located.
 3. Execute the command ´´´javac -d .
 Ex01Main.java ListDirEx01.java´´´ to compile and generate a .class file.
-This file will be stored in a new directories made from package.
+This e will be stored in a new directories made from package.
 4. Execute the command ´´´java Level_01.Exercise01.ListDirEx01´´´
 5. You can modify the directoy wich content is going to be printeb in line 11, after File.separator.

 ### **Exercise 02**